 When making the change from human surveillance to camera surveillance, areas of your business or property may require better lighting.
 Floodlights in a parking lot, for example, can enhance the quality of nighttime video feeds.
 For some businesses, though, commercial-grade cameras are enough without additional lights.

 Cameras with higher levels of resolution (more pixels per image), such as 1080p or 4K, are better for identifying faces and other features.
 They can also store more data, allowing you to digitally zoom in on finer details on a recording.

 However, 4K requires four times more recording storage space and a very good internet connection.
 Some businesses only require 1080p resolution to see the details they need and can opt to save money on their storage devices and internet requirements.

 6. Investigate Speed of Deployment

 How long will it take to deploy your camera system?
 Will it require weeks of work in order to switch from human surveillance to camera surveillance?
 Some camera systems require hard-wiring systems, video storage areas, wall mountings, and other changes to your workspace.
 All these requirements represent a large commitment of time and energy, as well as significant installation costs.

-By contrast, cameras from LiveView Technologies can be set up in as little as 30 minutes.
+By contrast, cameras from LiveView Technologies can be set up in minutes.
 Our systems are solar-powered and don’t require significant wiring.
 They can come attached to movable poles, tripods, or mobile trailers which can be adjusted to your needs as necessary.
 In addition, they send their video feeds to you wirelessly, allowing you to access your system from your choice of secure devices.

 Our security systems are designed to protect retail locations, construction sites, infrastructure, crowds and streets, housing, and other locations.
 The best part?
 No internet connection required.
 See the possibilities for your business here, and get a custom quote.